 Educators can tap into Brown’s philosophy and bring coding and CS to their classrooms with a few easy, curriculum-based lessons.

-Explaining algorithms.
 Unplugged lessons that rely on working collaboratively to solve problems or are powered by physical movement are a great way to introduce CS concepts and tackle math curriculum like algorithms.
 In one lesson, Brown explains to students that an algorithm is just a list of steps to complete a task.
 She then talks about how getting ready to come to school every day is an algorithm – a recipe for what you need to complete and in what order.
-Students then collaborate to create a “get ready for school” algorithm.
+Students then collaborate to create a get-ready-for-school algorithm.

 “This is an example of a CS term and strategy that can be applied to any content area and to real life,” Brown explains.